highcharts/sonification-studio/README.md

 ### Source files

-Source files are found under `/src`, with `/src/app` containing all front end components, and `/src/core` containing the program logic and utilities.
+Source files are found under `/src`, with `/src/app` containing all front end components, `/src/core` containing the program logic and utilities, and `/src/store` containing the Vuex data store modules with default parameters.